jhaemin/summer-todo-list/README.md

 ## Try the App Directly from My Server

-I prepared the application on my website and you can test it right away by just going [here](https://www.jhaemin.com/todolist).
+I prepared the application on my website and you can test it right away from [here](https://www.jhaemin.com/todolist).

 ## Build instruction